Waterworks operator certification

 Exam results letters are sent normally within 30 days of the exam day (maximum 60 days per Act 167).
 A list of missed key knowledges is printed out on your exam results letter, which help an operator determine which areas of the study guide to determine what areas need more study.

 - I passed the exams and have hands-on experience.
 Why is my certification still Grade T?

 - What classes can I take to get continuing education credits?

 - When should I submit my continuing education documentation?

 Keep your credit slips and other documentation on file.
 Courtesy renewal reminder letters are mailed six weeks prior to your expiration date, provided that we have a current address for you on file.
 At that time, mail in your reminder letter, continuing education documentation, and the appropriate fee before the expiration date on your certificate.

 - What if I earn more credits than I need?

 That's great!!
 Send along any extra credits you have and they become a part of your record.
 Credits cannot be carried over to the next renewal period.
 They must be earned within your license period printed on your certificate.

 - What if I don't have enough credits to renew?

-Send in the required continuing education slips when you have accumulated enough credits and a $70 fee ($45 renewal fee and $25 penalty fee) to the department to get your certification renewed.
+Send in the required continuing education documentation when you have accumulated enough credits and a $70 fee ($45 renewal fee and $25 penalty fee) to the department to get your certification renewed.
 You have one year after the expiration of your certificate to renew.
-If you do not renew your certification within that one year period your operator record will be deleted and you will have to retake all exams.
+If you do not renew your certification within that one year period, your operator record will be deleted and you will have to retake all exams.

 "The Certified Operator" is the annual newsletter of the operator certification program distributed in August to all certified wastewater and municipal waterworks operators.
 The newsletter highlights program information and updates.
 DNR has recently begun emailing the newsletter to all operators who have an email address on file.
 Operators without an email address in our database, and those who request hard copies, will receive the newsletter via regular mail and would like to receive future copies via email, please email your request to DNROpCert@Wisconsin.gov (please include your name and certification number in the email).

 Current edition of "The Certified Operator"August 2016